zachbuchli/azcli.nvim/README.md

-# template.nvim
+# azcli.nvim

-Neovim Plugin template repo
+Neovim plugin that wraps the Azure CLI.